Awakened

 Unlike the loss of hit points, madness, exhaustion, curses, and various other conditions and effects; corruption cannot easily be removed.
 Some player options, items, etc. allow for its reduction and removal; but a Game Master may instead rule that corruption points can only be removed by characters spending time to recover from the traumatic events or strange creatures they encountered.
 In such a case, characters must spend 1 day per corruption point that they have in a peaceful environment, recovery group, or other environment where they can deal with the traumas they have encountered.
 Alternatively, Game Master’s may rule that spells such as remove curse, lesser restoration, or greater restoration remove 1 corruption point per spell level.
 This is determined by the Game Master based on the severity and the horror of how the corruption was applied.
 These spells might also remove only the effects of corruption points but not the points themselves.

 A long rest in a hostile or potentially treacherous environment does not normally remove corruption points.
-In fact, a character that has corruption points who takes a short rest in such an area gains 1 corruption point and gains 2 on a long rest, the character's rest plagued by horrible dreams and recollections of the terrors they have witnessed.
+In fact, a character that has corruption points who takes a short rest in such an area may gain 1 corruption point and may gain 2 on a long rest, as the character's rest plagued by horrible dreams and recollections of the terrors they have witnessed.

 Corruption Points